xcart/xcart-docs/_pages/kb_en/multivendor/trusted_nontrusted_vendors/trusted_nontrusted_admin_experience/index.md

    * Approve or decline the publication of new products created by non-trusted vendors.
      See {% link "Reviewing the products of non-trusted vendors" ref_5G96zfLj %}

+   * Find vendor products by their publication status.
+     See {% link "Finding products by their publication status" ref_3ge43cA0 %}

    * Adjust the email notifications sent to vendors after their product is approved or declined.
      See {% link "Managing email notifications for the Trusted/Non-trusted vendors addon" ref_2x7CPLIC %}